madprops/lq/README.md

 (Tested only on Linux)

-This is a simple directory/file listing tool.
+This is a directory/file listing tool.

 Similar to what ls and tree do, except it doesn't have all of their features.